 Never despise your family.
 You can make history and change the narrative of your family.
 If there are no graduates, push yourself enough to get to school.
 If you are from a poor home, try as much as possible to legally change the story.
 Anything is possible to anyone that believes.

 Your family matters a lot.
-You are not an Ireland; you came from somewhere —family.
+You are not an Island; you came from somewhere —family.
 Appreciate your family and never despise them.
 Be proud of your family.

 "It doesn’t matter where you find yourself, even if it is in another country, be you and don’t forget who and whose you are.
 Be a good representation of yourself, your family and your country."